-5.6.1 The Garden Communities should implement drainage strategies that consider sustainable drainage techniques that work with the natural drainage of the site to retain surface water within the site and manage the risk of flooding during severe storms.

-- 5.6.2 Consideration should be given to the constraints of the site in regard to the proposed drainage layouts and ensure that any existing risks are fully considered and managed appropriately. - 5.6.3 The surface water drainage strategy should mimic natural discharges where possible.
+- 5.6.1 The Garden Communities should implement drainage strategies that consider sustainable drainage techniques that work with the natural drainage of the site to retain surface water within the site and manage the risk of flooding during severe storms. - 5.6.2 Consideration should be given to the constraints of the site in regard to the proposed drainage layouts and ensure that any existing risks are fully considered and managed appropriately. - 5.6.3 The surface water drainage strategy should mimic natural discharges where possible.
 Surface water discharge via re-use should be considered with rainwater harvesting utilised where possible.
 Surface water discharge via infiltration should be considered where appropriate and evidence such as soakaway tests submitted to demonstrate they meet LLFA requirements. - 5.6.4 Once these have been considered, discharge to one of the existing waterbodies on-site should be utilised to ensure the development is as sustainable as possible.
 The watercourses should be fully investigated to ensure they are structurally and hydraulically adequate to accept the flows.
 Watercourses should be left open through the site and incorporated into the site layout.
 Culverting is not generally acceptable and would require Ordinary watercourse Consent - 5.6.5 If it is not feasible to discharge into the existing waterbodies, due to the topography of the site, then the drainage hierarchy should be followed, and the most sustainable method chosen. - 5.6.6 With the implementation of schedule 3 imminent, the drainage proposals should utilise SuDS techniques.
-The use of these should be considered early on in the design process to ensure that the design is not an afterthought and is fully integrated into the site layout. - 5.6.7 The following SuDS design principles should be considered but not limited to and designed in accordance with CIRIA SuDS Manual C753: - mimic natural drainage paths where possible. - soft techniques focussing on the 4 pillars of SuDS. - meet the requirements of the SuDS treatment train and ensure water quality targets are met. - 5.6.8 In order to achieve a sustainable and efficient drainage system a management and maintenance plan for the lifetime of the development should be provided indicating the arrangements for adoption by statutory undertakers.
+The use of these should be considered early on in the design process to ensure that the design is not an afterthought and is fully integrated into the site layout. - 5.6.7 Sustainable drainage systems are designed to control surface water run-off close to where it falls and mimic natural drainage as closely as possible.
+They provide opportunities to: - reduce the causes and impacts of flooding. - remove pollutants from urban run-off at source. - combine water management with green space with benefits for amenity, recreation, and wildlife.

+- 5.6.8 The following SuDS design principles should be considered but not limited to and designed in accordance with CIRIA SuDS Manual C753: - mimic natural drainage paths where possible. - soft techniques focussing on the 4 pillars of SuDS. - meet the requirements of the SuDS treatment train and ensure water quality targets are met. - 5.6.9 In order to achieve a sustainable and efficient drainage system a management and maintenance plan for the lifetime of the development should be provided indicating the arrangements for adoption by statutory undertakers.
 In general, inspection and maintenance activities should be identified as follows: - Regular e.g. inspection, litter/debris removal, grass cutting, weed control, shrub management, aquatic vegetation management. - Occasional e.g. sediment removal, vegetation/ plant replacement - Remedial e.g. works in the event of erosion, spillage, vandalism